Your mission, if you choose to accept, has nothing to do with holding a fork and spoon properly.

 In our home, if my kids had Oreos and a juice box, that would count for dessert for that day and the following.
 I’d probably serve something awesome if possible, like homemade ice cream (or even store ice cream, just to make them consider the consequences of making their choice).
 This of course would not work if the child was offered more Oreos and another juice box every single day, out of my sight, but it’s always worth a try!

-Watch later this evening for the biggest list I could brainstorm of healthy snacks to send to school when the school says "no homemade," a growing problem for make-from-scratch real foodies.
+Also helpful: the biggest list I could brainstorm of healthy snacks to send to school when the school says “no homemade,” a growing problem for make-from-scratch real foodies.